hbansal987/module5/module_05/lesson_05.03/lesson_05.03.md

 ![4.gif](public/assets/4.gif)
+An animator controller controls the logic for a characters movement such as when to go from resting to walking state and how fast to walk etc
 ![animator](public/assets/5.png)

 12. Now let's apply this animation to our prefab, so that when the game starts the character demonstrates an idle animation.